orchestracities/ngsi-timeseries-api/docs/manuals/user/index.md

 You can remove historical data from QuantumLeap in two different ways.

-To remove all records of a given entity, use [this API endpoint](https://app.swaggerhub.com/apis/smartsdk/ngsi-tsdb/0.1#/input/reporter.delete.delete_entity).
+To remove all records of a given entity, use [this /entities delete API endpoint](https://app.swaggerhub.com/apis/smartsdk/ngsi-tsdb).

-To remove all records of all entities of a given type, use [this API endpoint](https://app.swaggerhub.com/apis/smartsdk/ngsi-tsdb/0.1#/input/reporter.delete.delete_entities).
+To remove all records of all entities of a given type, use [this /types delete API endpoint](https://app.swaggerhub.com/apis/smartsdk/ngsi-tsdb).

 Use the filters to delete only records in certain intervals of time.